Cluster size determines internal structure of transcription factories in human cells: RESULTS

-\textbf{Transcriptional activity and comparison with GRO-seq data.} We now simulate human chromosome $14$ (HSA $14$) in HUVECs, with individual beads in the string coloured appropriately (\autoref{fig6}A).
-Thus, TUs transcribed uniquely in HUVECs are coloured red, housekeeping TUs (i.e., ones also expressed in a stem cell, namely H1-hESCs) are green, euchromatic regions blue, and heterochromatic ones grey. \autoref{fig6}B shows a typical snapshot; red and green clusters again form spontaneously.
-We next determine transcriptional activities, rank them in order from high to low, and compare binned rank orders with those obtained experimentally by GRO-seq (\autoref{fig6}C); most counts lie along the diagonal, meaning there is a good agreement between the two data sets.
+\textbf{Transcriptional activity and comparison with real human chromosomes} We now simulate human chromosome $14$ (HSA $14$) in HUVECs, with individual beads in the string coloured appropriately (Fig. \ref{fig6}A).
+Thus, TUs transcribed uniquely in HUVECs are coloured red, housekeeping TUs (i.e., ones also expressed in a stem cell, namely H1-hESCs) are green, euchromatic regions blue, and heterochromatic ones grey.
+Fig. \ref{fig6}B shows a typical snapshot; red and green clusters again form spontaneously.
+We next determine transcriptional activities, rank them in order from high to low, and compare binned rank orders with those obtained experimentally by GRO-seq (Fig. \ref{fig6}C); most counts lie along the diagonal, meaning there is a good agreement between the two data sets.
 More quantitatively, Spearman's rank correlation coefficient is $3.66~10^{-1}$, which compares with $3.24~10^{-1}$ obtained previously using a single-colour model ~\cite{Brackley2021}.
-In both cases the estimated uncertainty is of order $10^{-3}$ (mean and SD obtained using the bootstrap technique over $100$ trials); consequently, use of an additional color provides a statistically-significant improvement ($p$-value $<10^{-6}$, $2$-sided t-test).
+In both cases the estimated uncertainty is of order $10^{-3}$ (mean and SD obtained using the bootstrap technique over $100$ trials) and the $p$-value is $<10^{-6}$ ($2$-sided t-test), showing statistical significance.

-Activity predictions are also improved compared to the one-colour model with HSA $18$ and HSA $19$ in HUVECs, plus HSA $14$ in GM12878 (Fig. 6D).
+Activity predictions are also improved compared to the one-colour model with HSA $18$ and HSA $19$ in HUVECs, plus HSA $14$ in GM12878 (Figure 6D and Figure S4).
 However, Spearman's rank coefficient for gene-poor HSA $18$ is about twice that for gene-rich HSA $19$; this may be due to additional regulatory layers in regions with high promoter density.
-These results confirm that our multicolour polymer model generates strings that can mimic structures and functions found in whole chromosomes.
+These results show that our multicolour polymer model generates strings that can mimic structures and functions found in whole chromosomes.
+Additionally, simulated contact maps show a fair agreement with Hi-C data (Figure S5), with a Pearson correlation $r\sim 0.7$ ($p$-value $<10^{-6}$, 2-sided t-test). {However, because this 2-color model does not include heterochromatin-binding proteins and cohesin-mediated active loop-extrusion, as in the Hip-Hop model later discussed, we should not expect a very accurate reproduction of Hi-C maps.}